 The Lerista Trip of ‘21 (Part 2)

-Townsville to Almaden (16th-20th)
+Townsville to Almaden (16th-20th of June)

 Day 6

 Leaving the comfort of Justin’s house in Townsville, we turned west for the beginning of our Lerista circuit.
 First up was the Nubbined Fine-lined Slider (Lerista colliveri), a species that we’d actually looked for on our first north Qld trip without luck.
 Nick and Justin had managed to find one in the area only a week before though so expectations were high and it didn’t take long for Justin to find a large adult.
 He also turned up a Dwarf Litter Skink (Pygmaescincus timlowi), a species he’d been chasing for quite a while.
-Moving further west towards Charters Towers, we dropped into an area for a quick look for the only Lerista species around that I’d seen, the Vine-thicket Fine-lined Slider (Lerista cinerea).
+Moving further west towards Charters Towers, we dropped into an area for a quick look for the only Lerista species around that I had seen, the Vine-thicket Fine-lined Slider (Lerista cinerea).
 Successful, a quick celebratory lunch was in order at the esteemed Charters Maccas.

 An hour or so later saw us pull up in some lovely open woodland festooned with teddy bears.
 Egged on by their unsettling presence, it wasn’t long before both Justin and I each found a Hobson’s Fine-lined Slider (Lerista hobsoni).
 A fast set of photos and we turned tail and fled from the unsettling onlookers.
 Ditching our Lerista hunt temporarily and investigating rocks I soon spied a flurry of movement as a small Goanna disappeared.
 Some more investigation turned up both mine and Nick’s first Storr’s Monitor (Varanus storri), although he wasn’t too keen on photos and was soon safely back in his burrow.